null-p01ntr/SpotiMini-Player/ReadMe.txt

 0- Copy the whole URL and paste it to the terminal window

 !!make sure there is a file named ".cache-{username you entered}" created in the main folder after you logged in!!
+(the cache file's location will be different in Mac computers -> see Troubleshooting section

 0- Now you linked the app with your account you can freely close the terminal and run SpotiMini.exe 0- You dont need to repeat login process